zaxor0/zwerchhau/README.md

 # Zwerchhau Combat System

-Combat in Zwerhhau is meant to be swift, deadly, and decisive.

-It is a ritual well practiced by adventurers.

-The goal is this system is to change combat in old school RPG systems; ideally, it will provide a means for more tactical combat with more interesting choices for fighter types.
+The goal of Zwerchau is to provide a new tactical combat system for old school RPG systems; ideally, it will give fighter types more interesting choices in combat.
+However, this does add more crunch.

 Ideas for a fully fleshed out RPG system are in the ![System Document](https://github.com/zaxor0/zwerchhau/blob/main/system.md).

 ## Damage, HP, Endurance
-Technically, this can be optional and damage is never split, but it is recommended nonetheless.

-Instead of having one pool of hit points, that increase with level, this system seeks to separate bodily health from the ability to survive combat.
+Instead of having one pool of hit points that increase with level, this system seeks to separate bodily health from the ability to survive combat.

-There are two sets of HP, one set (**flesh**) represents you body and if it reaches 0 you will likely die.
+There are two sets of HP, one set (**flesh**) represents you body and if it reaches 0 you die.
 The other (**endurance**) represents your constitution and ability to defence yourself in combat; if this reaches 0 you start taking damage to your body.

-Damage from an attack will most likely lower endurance, but with good rolls does cause bodily damage.
+Damage from a successful attack skews towards endurance, but still may cause bodily damage.
 This means, a character may die while having positive endurance.
-Additionally, this makes surprise back stab attacks extremely lethal.

 - **Flesh** - These are the hit points of your physical body, if these are brought to 0 you may die.
   - At first level, this is equivelant to your HP per your rules system.
   - A second level and beyond, it is the maximum HP for your first level + 4.
-Additional points are rolled into *Endurance*.
+Additional points are rolled into **Endurance**.
   - Recovers per old school rules, 1 per day with overnight rest.
 - **Endurance** - these are your hit points that represent you ability to defend yourself in combat.
   - If endurance is 0, you will collapse and be unable to defend yourself.
-Any future damage is dealt to *flesh*.
+Any future damage is dealt to **flesh**.
   - At first level, this is equal to your constitution
   - At later levels, any additional HP beyond your 1 level max + 4, are added to this number.
   - Recovers fully after a long (1h) rest, if you have less than half of your flesh it recovers only up to 3/4 rounded up.